scalameta/metals/docs/editors/new-editor.md

   org.scalameta:metals_2.12:@VERSION@ -o metals -f
 ```

+See [Metals server properties](#metals-server-properties) for additional system
+properties that are supported by the server.

 JSON-RPC communication takes place over standard input/output so the Metals
 server does not print anything to the console when it starts.
 Instead, before
 establishing a connection with the client, Metals logs notifications to a global